 Observe that $M:H^1(\R^N)\to\R$ is of class $\cC^1$ and but, in general, $M'$ is not locally Lipschitz and

 need not be of class $\cC^{1,1}$.
-Hence it seems to be impossible to use any critical point theory based on the deformation lemma involving a Cauchy problem directly on $\cM$.
-Our crucial observation is that $\cM$ is a topological manifold and there is a homeomorphism $m:\cU\to\cM$ such that
+Hence it seems to be impossible to use any critical point theory based on the deformation lemma involving a Cauchy problem directly on $\cM$, e.g. as in \cite[Section 5]{Willem}.
+Our crucial observation is that $\cM$ is a topological manifold and there is a homeomorphism $m_\cU:\cU\to\cM$ such that

 is a manifold of class $\cC^{1,1}$.
-Moreover $J\circ m :\cU\to \R$ is still of class $\cC^1$ and $u\in\cU$ is a critical point of $J\circ m$ if and only if $m(u)$ is a critical point of the unconstrained functional $J$.
-The main difficulty is the fact that it is not clear whether a Palais-Smale sequence $(u_n)\subset \cU$ of $J\circ m$ can be mapped into a Palais-Smale sequence $m(u_n)\subset \cM$ of the unconstrained functional $J$.
-Moreover, we do not know and if a nontrivial weak limit point of $(m(u_n))$ is a critical point of $J$ and stays in $\cM$.\\ In order to overcome these obstacles we introduce a new variant of the Palais-Smale condition at level $\beta\in\R$ denoted by $(M)_\beta\; (i)$ (see Section \ref{sec:criticaltheory}), which roughly says that, for every Palais-Smale sequence $(u_n)\subset \cU$ at level $\beta$, $(m(u_n))$ contains a subsequence converging weakly towards a point $u\in H^1(\R^N)$ up to the $\R^N$-translations, which can be projected on a critical point $m_{\cP}(u)\in \cM$.
-Moreover we may choose a proper $\R^N$-translation such that
+Moreover $J\circ m_\cU:\cU\to \R$ is still of class $\cC^1$ and $u\in\cU$ is a critical point of $J\circ m_\cU$ if and only if $m_\cU(u)$ is a critical point of the unconstrained functional $J$.
+The main difficulty is the fact that it is not clear whether a Palais-Smale sequence $(u_n)\subset \cU$ of $J\circ m_\cU$ can be mapped into a Palais-Smale sequence $m_\cU(u_n)\subset \cM$ of the unconstrained functional $J$.
+Moreover, we do not know if a nontrivial weak limit point of $(m_\cU(u_n))$ is a critical point of $J$ and stays in $\cM$.\\ In order to overcome these obstacles we introduce a new variant of the Palais-Smale condition at level $\beta\in\R$ denoted by $(M)_\beta\; (i)$ (see Section \ref{sec:criticaltheory}), which roughly says that, for every Palais-Smale sequence $(u_n)\subset \cU$ at level $\beta$, $(m_\cU(u_n))$ contains a subsequence converging weakly towards a point $u\in H^1(\R^N)$ up to the $\R^N$-translations, which can be projected on a critical point $m_{\cP}(u)\in \cM$.
+Moreover we may choose a proper sequence of $\R^N$-translations such that

 The selection of the proper translation plays a crucial role and requires the following profile decompositions of bounded sequences in $H^1(\R^N)$ in the spirit of \cite{Gerard,HmidiKeraani,SoliminiDev}.